machinetranslate/machinetranslate.org/integration/api-keys.md

+---
+nav_order: 1
+grand_parent: Tutorials
+parent: Connecting engines to translation software
+title: Machine translation API keys
-# How to get API keys for machine translation engines
+description: How to get API keys for machine translation engines
+---

-A machine translation API key is required to integrate machine translation into other applications and systems, either as a developer or as an user, for example:
+A machine translation application programming interfaces (API) key is required to integrate machine translation into other applications and systems, either as a developer or as an user.

+#### Examples

 - To integrate a machine translation API into systems and applications.
-- To use machine translation in a translation application, like a TMS or CAT tool.
+- To use machine translation in a translation application, like a translation management systems (TMS) or computer-aided translation (CAT) tool.

 ## Amazon Translate (AWS)

 Create an **[AWS account](https://aws.amazon.com/)**
 ![How to obtain an API key for Amazon Translate AWSpic1](api-images/amazon4.png)

-1. You need your debit or credit card to accomplish this step.
-One USD or EUR is then temporarily charged to your bank account.
+1. You will need a debit or credit card.
+One USD or EUR is temporarily charged to your bank account.
 Provide your personal details.
 In the next step select the payment plan:

 ![How to obtain an API key for Amazon Translate AWSpic2](api-images/amazon5.png)